discordconsole-team/DiscordConsole/wiki/Translations.md

 ...
 Well you gotta know what things to put in there.
-Don't worry, see the English file in `language.go`!
+Don't worry, see the English file in `languages.go`!